hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 * Slow - a new JVM has to be launched for each mutant

-### Mutant schmeta
+### Mutant schemata

 A single class is generated that contains all mutants, each mutant is then enabled programatically.
-Mutant schmeta could be used as part of any scheme for mutant insertion, but makes most sense as a variant of a scheme in which class files are written to disk.
+Mutant schemata could be used as part of any scheme for mutant insertion, but makes most sense as a variant of a scheme in which class files are written to disk.

 #### Pros